KelvinHere/Yoga_Milestone_4/testing.md

     </script>
 ```
 - Result - The static file now has access to the CSRF Token again and the buttons function correctly

+***
+- **End to end testing Checkout**

+- Situation - End to end testing the checkout fails because the stripe payment_intent is passed by JavaScript that is rendered on the checkout page.

+- Task - Get payment_intent from the HTML response.

+- Action - Use regex to get the line the payment intent is situated an isolate it `(.+?_secret)` is contained in index 1 of the results.
+'''
+client_secret = re.search(
+            r'id_client_secret" type="application\/json">"(.+?_secret).+',
+            response.content.decode("utf-8")
+            )[1]
+'''

+- Result - The payment intent is now in a variable in the test and can be passed along as form data.